 Completion Rate

 Your completion rate is shown for any of your released episodes, and is the percentage of people who finished your episode.
 It’s your most important stat to tell if your game is meeting reader expectations– and your Episode 1’s completion rate is the most important of all!
+It’s a good sign if your game is getting 50-70% completion rate on your first episode.
+To optimize completion rate, click into the “Live” version of your episode, and look for any nodes where the dropoff rate (the percentage shown on a single node) is more than 5-10%!
+That means that percentage of players are stopping at that node of your game— is there any overlong or confusing narration there?
+Keep reading for other tips on improving completion rate.

 So you’ve launched an episode 1– how do you optimize?

 You can check your analytics for each episode in Live Episodes to see dropoff percentages at every node.
 These are the moments where your players are losing interest or are frustrated.
-On the left— see the dropoff rate at the top, and the percentages of people choosing the premium option vs not.
+On the right— see the dropoff rate at the top, and the percentages of people choosing the premium option vs not.

 Why do readers drop off?